nicolaprezza/r-index/README.md

 > ri-count index.ri patterns

-to count number of occurrences of the patterns, where <patterns> is a file containing the patterns in pizza&chili format (http://pizzachili.dcc.uchile.cl/experiments.html)
+to count number of occurrences of the patterns, where <patterns> is a file containing the patterns in pizza&chili format (http://pizzachili.dcc.uchile.cl/experiments.html).
+To generate pattern files, use the tool http://pizzachili.dcc.uchile.cl/utils/genpatterns.c

 Run

 > ri-locate index.ri patterns

 to locate all occurrences of the patterns.

+Be aware that the above executables are just benchmarking tools: no output is generated (pattern occurrences are deleted after being extracted and not printed to output).